christophebe/julius-gpt/readme.md

 It is possible to use this component in 2 different modes : automatic mode or with the help of a template.

 ### Automatic mode
-In the automatic mode, the CLI will ask you some parameters (topic/title, language,intent, audience,  ... ) and it will use different predefined prompts for generating the content :
+In the automatic mode, the CLI will ask you some parameters (topic/title, language, intent, audience,  ... ) and it will use different predefined prompts for generating the content :
 - Generate the outline of the post (with the SEO description, SEO title, the slug)
 - Generate the introduction
 - Generate the content of the different sections of the outline